HyperionGray/starbelly-docker/README.md

 Note that `$STARBELLY_TAG` should be the version number that you want to release.
 You should update `docker-compose.yml` with these new version numbers after pushing.

+## Running containers

+Run the containers with Docker Compose:

+    $ docker-compose up

+Now you can connect to Starbelly using a browser.
+The default username and password are `admin` and `admin`.